Leading Prayers of the People

 To add a bidding, identify the form of the litany, and then compose a bidding with the same form.
 From Litany #3, "We pray for the victims of our society and those who minister to them; that you will be their help and defense."
 It has 2 clauses.
 The first clause begins with, "We pray for", and it names someone to pray for, and the second clause begins with, "that", and it asks you to pray for them in a specific way.
 Biddings are added to a litany when there is something special to pray for, but not mentioned in the litany.
 Litany #3 does not bid us to pray for anyone who has died.
 We could add, "We pray for N who died and his/her family, that God may grant him/her peace and his/her family comfort."

 Responsive Intercession #18 on p.
-128. Note the rubric, "The penitential section my be omitted."
+128 Note the rubric, "The penitential section may be omitted."
 The liturgical principle here is each Eucharist needs only one confession.
 In this intercession, this confession or the one on p.
 191 would be used, unless the Officiant directs otherwise.
 If the confession on p.
 191 is used, the penitential bidding in Intercession is omitted.
 When it says that people may add their own petitions, it may be silently or aloud.